walmartlabs/concord-website/docs/getting-started/triggers.md

 <a namr="cron"/>
 ## Cron Events

-You can schedule processes with cron events using:
+You can schedule processes with cron events using one or both of the parameters available.

-- `fireat` for specifying a future date and time in ISO-8601 format.
+- `fireat` for specifying a future date and time in ISO-8601 format
-- `spec` for time interval(s) in seconds, .
+- `spec` for time interval(s) in seconds
-- a combination of the above.

 ```yaml
 flows: